brendt/stitcher.io/src/content/book/07-application-layer.md

 └── ViewModels
 ```

 This structure is fine in small projects, but honestly it doesn't scale well.
-To make this very clear, I decided to share the document structure of the admin application in one of our client projects.
+To clarify what I mean by this, I'll show you the document structure of an admin application in one of our client projects.
 Obviously I can't reveal too much information about this project, so I blacked out most of the class names.
 Since we've been using invoicing as the example throughout this series though, I highlighted some invoice related classes within the admin application.
 Have a look.

 Oh and, happy scrolling!